Jim Watkins (businessman): QAnon

+said is "funded by George Soros".

 Personal life

-While Watkins was stationed in South Korea with the army, he met his first wife, Ton Sun Watkins.
-In 1987 they had their first child, Ronald "Ron" Watkins.
+While Watkins was stationed in South Korea with the Army, he met his first wife, Ton Sun Watkins.
+In 1987, they had their first child, Ronald "Ron" Watkins.
 The family moved often because of Watkins' military service, spending the longest period in Mukilteo, Washington.
 Watkins and Ton Sun divorced when their son was a teenager, at which point his son began to live primarily with Ton Sun.

 In October 2001, Watkins traveled to Manila in the Philippines and married his second wife, Liezel, three weeks after arriving.
 Watkins began moving to the Philippines in 2004, and started living there permanently in 2007.
 Watkins split his time between a pig farm outside of Manila and a condominium in the city.
 During the 2010s, Watkins' son Ron moved to Manila to live with him.
 Ron served as 8chan's site administrator from 2016 until 2020.

 In January 2020, the Investigations Division of the Philippines Bureau of Immigration (BI) designated Watkins an "undesirable alien".
 This is an administrative, not criminal, determination that a person is a "risk to the public interest", and although it indicates a person is able to be deported, it is up to the commissioner of the bureau whether to pursue deportation.
 Immigration records obtained by ABC News said that Watkins "is the owner and operator of 8chan, a hate filled forum/website which hosts trolling and serves as go-to resource for violent extremists and white supremacists".
 According to Watkins' brother-in-law, Watkins sold his pig farm and in August 2020 returned to the United States.
 According to ABC News, if Watkins did not return to the Philippines by January 31, 2021, to appeal the BI's designation, he would be denied reentry to the country.
 According to an April 2021 article in The Independent, Watkins was expected to return to the Philippines to appeal the decision.

 Watkins' interests include yoga and fountain pens.
 He has recorded videos on YouTube about these subjects.
 He also uses his YouTube channel to publish videos of himself singing hymns and reading Bible verses.